 fragments at regular intervals of 1200 RSTU.

-The value of RpRifOffset is 2 ms.
+The value of RpRifOffset is 2 ms if RSF fragments were transmitted, and 0 ms otherwise..

 Figure 29 shows an example UWB MMS ranging phase.
 In the figure, X is phyUwbMmsRsfNumberFrags

 and Y is phyUwbMmsRifNumberFrags either of which may be zero.
 The total duration of the UWB MMS